L1uZhentao/DeepDoc/README.md

 3. **Flexibility to switch between basic/ advanced parsing**
    - For basic parsing, it is quick to extract the text information, but does not consider image information
    - For advanced parsing, it uses Azure AI for image information extraction, and use GPT-4 for markdown enhancement
+4. **Email Notification**
+    - For files that are too large to process using the advance parising, the result will be sent by email once it is ready

 ## Testing